jg-digital-media/jgdm-100DaysOfCode/work/codersnotes-r2.md

 + Project URL: https://projects.jonniegrieve.co.uk/react-scoreboard/
 + React Docs - Lifting State: https://reactjs.org/docs/lifting-state-up.html

+## Day 6 -

+**infographics**  - complete but ongoing

+**node project** - , incomplete.  numerous bugs throughout the directories. probably needs me to refresh on node.js basics

+the first directory is the only version of the code that actually returns anything.
+So I'm keeping this in, I may do something with it later on but it's staying for now as an incomplete project.

+fix javascript for walks website

 ## Day 5 -

 ### **Serving an Angular.js Project**